 Ex-MIT professor denies attempting to swindle family

-BOSTON (AP) — A former Massachusetts Institute of Technology professor who once falsely claimed his own son had arranged to have him shot denied charges that he tried to swindle his now dead son's family out of millions.
+BOSTON (AP) — A former Massachusetts Institute of Technology professor who once falsely claimed his own son had arranged to have him shot is denying charges that he tried to swindle his now dead son’s family out of millions.

-Prosecutors on Thursday announced that 75-year-old John Donovan Sr., of Hamilton, was indicted on several charges for allegedly forging his youngest son's signature to gain title to at least four properties that had been left by him.
-That son, John Donovan Jr., died in 2015 at age 43.
+Prosecutors on Thursday announced that 75-year-old John Donovan, of Hamilton, has been indicted on several charges for allegedly forging his son’s signature to gain title to several properties.
+His son, John Donovan Jr., died in 2015 at age 43.

 His arraignment has not been scheduled.